nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Editing an applicant
 1. Editing an applicant in TrackAScholar while all applicants are displayed in GUI.
     1. Prerequisites: List all applicants using the `list` command.
-One applicant in the list.
+Two applicants in the list.
 The list contains an applicant named `Alex Yeoh` with the following characteristics:
        ```
        Name: Alex Yeoh